nekketsuuu/cook-container/README.md

 ## License

-This source code is originally implemented by [@rrreeeyyy and others][1] and modified by @nekketsuuu.
+This source code was originally implemented by [@rrreeeyyy and others][1] and modified by @nekketsuuu.
 Currently there is no OSS-compatible license for this repository.

   [1]: https://github.com/rrreeeyyy/container-internship